-During Artissima 2017 international juries will award seven prizes to participating artists and galleries.
+During Artissima 2017 international juries awarded seven prizes to participating artists and galleries.

 - Campari Art Prize (new)

 - illy Present Future Prize

 - Sardi per l’Arte Back to the Future Prize